 How do you keep grilled turkey burgers from falling apart?

 The key is to add the appropriate amount of binding agents to the meat without compromising the texture of the turkey burger.
 In this recipe, I use breadcrumbs and egg to bind the mixture and hold it together while it grills.

 Another tip is to leave the meat be while it grills: don’t move or press it.
 Just flip it once and take it off the grill when it’s done.

 - 1 egg

 - 3/4 cup Panko bread crumbs

-- Preheat the grill to 350°and get the chips smoking.
+- Preheat the grill to 400°F and clean grill.

-- In a large mixing bowl, combine the turkey, jalapeños, cheese, egg, Panko crumbs and a pinch of salt and a few grinds from your pepper mill.
+- In a large mixing bowl, combine the turkey, cheese, egg, Panko crumbs, Worcestershire sauce and All Purpose Seasoning.
 Using your hands, mix everything together until they are well combined.
 If a little dry add a little water until the right consistency or if too wet, add more Panko accordingly.

-- Form the mix into 4 equal size patties to fit the size of your bread.
+- Form the mix into 4 equal size patties to fit the size of your buns.

-- Cook the burgers for 4 to 5 minutes on each side.
+- Cook the burgers for 4 to 5 minutes on each side depending on thickness.